Baylor > University Advisement > Advising Resources > Advising Definitions and Terms

 grade point average - The GPA is the average of all a student's earned grades.
 Each letter grade is assigned a certain number of grade points.
 The number of points multiplied by the number of semester hours a course is worth gives the grade points earned for that course.
 The total number of grade points divided by the total number of semester hours gives the grade point average.
 For example, a grade of "A" is assigned 4 grade points, so if a student earns an "A" in a 3-hour English course, then he has earned 12 grade points.
 Then 12 points divided by 3 hours gives him a grade point average of 4.0.
 A student's cumulative and major GPA is displayed on his or her degree audit on Bear Web.
 A tool to help calculate GPA is available on the Baylor website.

 grade report - A grade report is an end-of-semester report showing the grades earned in each class.
 This report is available through Bear Web.
 A student may submit a written request to Academic Records if he or she wishes to receive a copy of the grade report.

-HP - Human Performance, or HP, is Baylor's name for physical education, or PE, courses.
-Each activity HP course is one semester hour of credit.
-See the Undergraduate Catalog for policies regarding HP credit such as a list of HP courses, approved substitutions for HP credit, and exemptions from HP.
+HP - Human Performance, or HP, was the previous name for physical education, or PE, courses.
+The current name and prefix for these courses is Lifetime Fitness, or LF.
+Each activity LF course is one semester hour of credit.
+See the Undergraduate Catalog for policies regarding Lifetime Fitness credit such as a list of LF courses, approved substitutions for LF credit, and exemptions from Lifetime Fitness.

 IB - The International Baccalaureate (IB) program offers an internationally recognized curriculum and corresponding subject exams, and is available to students in participating secondary schools in the U.S. and abroad.
 Baylor accepts scores in a number of higher-level and standard-level IB subject exams and will award students college credit based on these exam results.
 This and all other credit by examination is handled by the Institutional Research and Testing Office at Baylor.